 CareMore and the CDC recommends receiving a flu shot before the end of October.
-COVID-19 updated booster shots are FDA approved and may be offered as available.
-Click here to read updates about COVID-19 and vaccines/booster shots.

-For more information and to make a vaccine appointment, call 1-888-605-1030 (Memphis, TN patients, call 901-946-1375).
+For more information and to make a vaccine appointment, call the number assigned to your area:

 Or CLICK HERE to be contacted by one of our associates.